Geosmithia morbida: Dispersal & Mechanism

 New information reveals that some Geosmithia fungi that live on elm trees have somehow picked up a gene called cu from another fungus called Ophiostoma novo-ulmi.
 Ophiostoma novo-ulmi is the cause of Dutch Elm Disease.
 This acquisition of genes between different species of fungi is called horizontal gene transfer (HGT).
 The cu gene was found in many Geosmithia fungi that were taken from elm trees but not in those from other trees.
 Geosmithia got this gene from Ophiostoma novo-ulmi because their gene sequences are very similar.
 This likely happened recently in Europe, as these fungi live close together on elm trees.
-Even though the Geosmithia have this gene, they don't use it much.
+Even though the Geosmithia have this gene, they do not use it much.
 They make very little of the substance that this gene codes for.
 Because this gene transfer is so common, scientists think that the cu gene might just be a sign that Geosmithia and Ophiostoma novo-ulmi are swapping other genetic material too.
 This shows that the Geosmithia family of fungi has members with different lifestyles and impacts on trees.

-A study on G.morbida in relation to moisture and the environment also shows that when G.morbida was grown in wood without any other fungi present, it could survive across a wide range of moisture levels.
-This suggests that the higher moisture does not directly link to killing G.morbida, but rather favors its competitor fungi such as Xylariaceae and Aspergillus spp.
+A study on G. morbida in relation to moisture and the environment also shows that when G. morbida was grown in wood without any other fungi present, it could survive across a wide range of moisture levels.
+This suggests that the higher moisture does not directly link to killing G. morbida, but rather favors its competitor fungi such as Xylariaceae and Aspergillus spp.
 This competition in turn could help reduce TCD.
 However, with the other factor of the disease being the beetle vectors and temperatures rising, it's suggested that beetle population growth will only increase along with its symbiotic fungi.
 Overall, the drier climate in the western US gives the TCD-causing fungus a competitive edge, leading to more severe disease.
 The wetter climate in the eastern US favors other fungi that can keep the TCD fungus in check.
 As the climate changes, this balance could shift, potentially putting black walnut trees across their entire native range at greater risk.